microsoft/rushstack.io-website/pages/api/node-core-library.ifilesystemmoveoptions.overwrite.md

 ## IFileSystemMoveOptions.overwrite property

 If true, will overwrite the file if it already exists.
-Defaults to true.

 <b>Signature:</b>